swissmanu/harmonyhubjs-discover/README.md

 ```

 ## Control your hub

 After looking up your Harmony hub, use [harmonyhubjs-client](https://github.com/swissmanu/harmonyhubjs-client) to control it.

 ## Debug Traces

 `harmonyhubjs-discover` uses [debug](https://github.com/visionmedia/debug) for generating traces throughout its execution time.
 Activate them by setting the `DEBUG` environment variable:

 	$ DEBUG=harmonyhubjs:discover:* node myharmonyjsapp.js

+## Contribution

+The `master` branch contains the latest stable release of the application.
+Development efforts are integrated with the `develop` branch first.
+Changes get then merged into `master` as soon as a new release should be published.

+When opening a new Pull Request make sure you point them to `develop`.
+Further ensure that your code follows [standard-js](http://standardjs.com/) style guidelines and you make use of proper commit messages. `harmonyhubjs-discover` loves [Commitizen](http://commitizen.github.io/cz-cli/), so take a look there and use `git cz` for the most simple workflow :-)

+Thank you for your contribution!

 ## License